pnp/PnP/Solutions/Provisioning.UX.App/readme.md

 ----------
 #### Configuration Files ####

-The Provisioning.UX.AppWeb and Provisioning.Job each has its own configruation settings.
+The Provisioning.UX.AppWeb and Provisioning.Job each has its own configuration settings.

 Configuration File | Description
 -------------------|----------